 Mobile transit card protocol overview

-The current lineup of transit card payment mobile protocols are FeliCa, MIFARE and PBOC 2.0/3.0.
-PBOC is the Chinese variant of EMV, the slowest of the three protocols, designed for leisurely supermarket checkout not transit gates at rush hour.
+The current lineup of transit card payment mobile protocols are FeliCa, MIFARE and PBOC 2.0/3.0 and Calypso.
+PBOC is the Chinese variant of EMV, the slowest of the protocols, designed for leisurely supermarket checkout not transit gates at rush hour.
 Transit has special needs for fast fare processing at the gate to keep people moving and operations safe.
 Here is a good rundown of the technologies and tap times.

 While transit gates and NFC processors are found worldwide, what makes the Japanese gates different from the rest of the world is they don’t use global standard ISO 14443 (never mind Type A which uses Miller bit coding, the least efficient bit coding method) protocol which is common in many transit and bank cards issued worldwide.